CassandraHjo/Rsearch/docs/reference/vs_cluster_unoise.md

 on the reads for each sample prior to this step.
 Use the `sample = "xxx"` argument, where "xxx" is replaced with some unique text for each sample.

+`otutabout` gives the option to output the results in an OTU table format with tab-separated columns.
+When writing to a file, the first line starts with the string "#OTU ID", followed by a tab-separated list of all sample identifiers (formatted as "sample=X").
+Each subsequent line, corresponding to an OTU, begins with the OTU identifier and is followed by tab-separated abundances for that OTU in each sample.
+If `otutabout` is a character string, the output is written to the specified file.
+If `otutabout` is `TRUE`, the function returns the OTU table as a tibble, where the first column is named `otu_id` instead of "#OTU ID".

+`uc` gives the option to output the results in a uclust-like format.
+This is a tab-separated uclust-like format with 10 columns and 3 different types of entries (S, H or C).
+Each FASTA sequence i the input can either be a cluster centroid (S) or a hit (H) assigned to a cluster.
+Cluster records (C) summarize information (size, centroid label) for each cluster.
+See the '–uc' section in the `VSEARCH` manual for more information.

 If `log_file` is `NULL` and `centroids` is specified, clustering statistics from `VSEARCH` will not be captured.